Skip to main content

 • Your communication style reflects your identity.

-• Use a consistent tone (formal, casual, energetic, calming, humorous, serious).
+• Use a consistent tone that can help people feel your 'vibe'.
+Doesn't matter what it is, just stick to one. (formal, casual, energetic, calming, conversational, humorous, serious).

 Individuality